ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 If you're beginning with Haskell, you may like
 [What monad type signatures look like in my imagination](http://coffeenco.de/articles/what_monad_type_signatures_look_like_in_my_imagination_part_1.htm).

+"Homeopaty" wasn't a typo.
+It was a joke.
+Also, real Homeopathy is spelled with `th`.
+Was inserted with the best intention of making the post easier to read, and never to make the actual theory unsound.

 <i>Published on December 8, 2014</i>